NHL

 It was always going to be a team in need of more help, especially after five consecutive first-round exits, but the departure of Kopitar only adds to the necessity.
 And it only adds another massive hole at a major position.

-Clarke is a restricted free agent and will be in need of a new deal, but he is still under team control, still only 22 years old and has really started to come into his own over the past two years.
-He finished the 2025-26 season with eight goals, 32 assists and 40 total points and finished as the Kings' fourth-leading scorer, while also posting outstanding possession numbers.
-Him, along with the No. 17 overall pick, would be a strong starting point.
+Clarke is a restricted free agent and will need a new deal, but he is still under team control, is only 22 years old, and has really started to come into his own over the past two years.
+He finished the 2025-26 season with eight goals, 32 assists, and 40 total points and finished as the Kings' fourth-leading scorer, while also posting outstanding possession numbers.
+He, along with the No. 17 overall pick, would be a strong starting point.

 TOP NEWS